gitdapps/gitd-docs/examples/test1.md

 ## Admonitions aren't a thing

-> :warning: **Warning:** Do not push the big red button.
-This is a blockquote trying to look like an admonition.
+> :warning: **Warning:** This kind of admonition isn't a thing, it's just a `<blockquote>`.

 !!! bug this is a `bug` type admonition
-The warning above was a `bug` type admonition.
+It's also not a thing, just a `<p>` surrounded awkwardly with triple exclaimations.
 !!!

-!!! danger this is a `danger` type admonition The warning above was a `danger` type admonition !!!
+!!! danger this is a `danger` type admonition, still just an awkward `<p>` !!!

 !!! note

+    This is fancier admonition, too bad its also not a thing.
+This one turns out to be just `<code>`.
 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Nulla et euismod nulla.
-Curabitur feugiat, tortor non consequat finibus, justo purus auctor massa, nec semper lorem quam in massa.

 > :memo: **Note:** Sunrises are beautiful.